jembi/openhim-core-js/docs/dev-guide/api-ref.md

 with a json body containing any updates to channels and clients.
 As with the *Add a new role* operation, channels and clients can be specified either by their `_id` or `name` for a channel and `clientID` for a client.

 Note that the channel and client arrays, if specified, must contain the complete list of items to apply to, i.e. roles will be removed if they exist on any channels and clients that are not contained in the respective arrays.
-This also means that if `channels` is specified as an empty array, the result will be the same as deleting the role.
+This also means that if `channels` and `clients` are specified as empty arrays, the result will be the same as deleting the role.
 If the fields are not specified, then the existing setup will be left as is.

 The following example will change `Role1` by giving the clients *jembi* and *client-service* permission to access *channel1*.
 Any other channels will be removed, e.g. following from the *Add a new role* example above, access to *channel2* will be removed:
 ```js